How fast does your phone charge? And how fast would you like your future smartphone to charge?

 The new fast charging technology

 December 1, Peking University Global Alumni Forum.
-Professor Huang Yunhui University of Science and Technology of China presented the results of his research.
+The professor Huang Yunhui from the University of Science and Technology of China presented the results of his research.

-The technology uses a nitrogen-treated carbon anodic material to achieve the highest known capacity.
-It is based on the "principles of construction and synergy of materials for high performance composite electrodes for energy storage", already awarded in 2016 by the national academy of sciences.
+The technology uses a nitrogen-treated carbon anode material to achieve the highest capacity known.
+It is based on the "principles of construction and synergy of materials for high-performance composite electrodes for energy storage", already awarded in 2016 by the National Academy of Sciences.

 What fast charging technologies can we expect in the near future?

-While waiting for the new fast charging technology to be integrated into the mobile phones of the future, the Chinese brands are still pulling the sprint on the topic.
+While waiting for the new fast charging technology to be integrated into the mobile phones of the future, Chinese brands are still pushing the issue.